Installing composer

 -

-For more information about PHP Composer, please visit https://getcomposer.org.
+For more information about PHP Composer, go to https://getcomposer.org.